Until Sociocracy can conquer Google, it will remain an also ran.

 Most of us do well to remember two names for one person—a birth name and a nickname.
 And people names go with a face.
 We have an image to tag those names to.
 Sociocracy has no face.

-One name has builds power.
+One name builds power.
 The energy isn’t dissipated.
-It’s like riding one electric bicycle to charge the battery, instead of riding five bikes.
+It’s like riding one electric bicycle to charge the battery, instead of riding five different bikes for same amount of time.
 The total effort divided by five won’t make it to the top of the hill.

 We have to settle.
 This march to “try out” better things is splitting the ranks and diffusing the impact.
 Who knows what is what?

 Sociocracy isn’t running from anything.
-Why run in so many different directions?
+Why run in so many directions?